Learn and study general biblical subjects with a Bible quiz.

 Who killed a Philistine giant named Goliath?

-Answer: David the shepherd killed the giant named Goliath.
+David, the young shepherd, killed the giant named Goliath.

 The Israelites and Philistines were in a battle.